-Family Lawyers Handling Jurisdictional Issues in Carlsbad
+Family Lawyers Handling Jurisdictional Issues In San Diego County

 Figuring out where to file a family law action can be difficult, especially if you don’t know the ins and outs of the law as it applies to your situation.
 Depending on the type of case, the answer of where to file in California could be very different.
 In fact, it’s not uncommon for different states to have jurisdiction over different issues in the same divorce case.